alikureishy/ROBO-followme-project/README.md

 *Hero far away*
 ![Take2 - Hero Far Away](https://github.com/safdark/ROBO-followme-project/blob/master/docs/images/take2-hero-far.png)

+## Other Use Cases

+This model, generally, would work with any kind of image segmentation task provided sufficient training data relevant to the problem being addressed.

+### Different types of objects
+The model in this case was trained with specific data pertaining to human beings - a hero and others - walking in a city-like environment (with roads, bridges, buildings, lawns etc).
+In other words, the model weights have been specifically tuned to recognize features pertaining to the categories that it was trained to recognize using the training data provided.
+As examples, the model probably uses the color of the clothing to distinguish between the hero and other people.
+Therefore, this trained model, as it stands, will not work for segmenting other classes of objects (like cats, dogs etc), or different environments.
+In fact, it will also fail if the test data were to present the hero in a different set of clothes.

+The model has learned features specific to the domain for which it was trained.
+Therefore, if provided sufficient training data for other domains, with 3 classes of objects in the segmentation, this model is likely to segment those images well too.
+However, there are some limitations there too ...

+### Different number of object categories
+One such limitation is that the model has been architected to address 3 classes of objects in this segmentation problem.
+If provided sufficient data, the model might still be trainable on a minor increase or decrease in the number of cateogories it is to classify pixels into.
+But, the model may not be able to train well for a vastly larger count of categories in the segmentation task.

+### More complex environments
+I also expect that, depending on the environments being processed, the network might need to be deeper.
+In other words, it should be possible to come up with an environment wherein the objects being classified require the network to learn more features than it is presently capable of learning.
+In such situations too, this network will not be trainable.

 ## Future Improvements

 To improve upon this network further, here are some additional tasks to be attempted.